tszpinda/dropwizard-with-sse/README.md

 $ curl localhost:8080/publish?msg=HelloWorld
 ```

-* You should see the following i terminal 2:
+* You should see the following in terminal and browser:

 ```
-~ $ curl localhost:8080/sse -H"Accept: text/event-stream"

 data: HelloWorld
 ```